AdrianHu99/NOTES/git-github/Commands.md

     choose the commit you want to amend, change `pick` to `edit` do your changes, add them, git commit --amend --no-edit git rebase --continue

+##### Remove the merge commit
+    git rebase -i <sha of the commit before the diverge>
+    then it will remove the merge commit

 ### Search in the history